Skip to content

 AttributeDescription

-urlA relative or absolute URL to the layer image.
+urlA relative, absolute or data URL to the layer image.

 posThe position of the layer.
 Possible values are left, right, top and bottom (default center).